|Country:||United States of America (USA)|

 Ekuanot hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Ekuanot Hops
+Origin and Geneology of the Ekuanot Hop

 The Ekuanot hop was developed by the Hop Breeding Company and first released in 2014 as HBC 366